auth0/auth0-mcp-server/README.md

 }
 ```

-You can add `--tools='<pattern>'` to the args array to control which tools are available.
+You can add `--tools '<pattern>'` to the args array to control which tools are available.
 See [Security Best Practices](#-security-best-practices-for-tool-access) for recommended patterns.

 ### Authenticate with Auth0
 Your browser will automatically open to initiate the OAuth 2.0 device authorization flow.
 Log into your Auth0 account and grant the requested permissions.